Meet Our Committee Members

 Dr. Chris Maunder - Treasurer

-Chris Maunder is a senior lecturer in Theology & Religious Studies at York St John University, and has served there as Head of Department, Head of B.A., and Head of M.A.
-He is the editor of Origins of the Cult of the Virgin Mary (Continuum, 2008) and has written several articles on Mary in the New Testament and Marian apparitions as well as a monograph: Our Lady of the Nations: Apparitions of Mary in 20th-Century Catholic Europe (OUP, 2016).
+Chris Maunder is a visiting fellow in Theology & Religious Studies at York St John University, and has served there as Head of Department, Head of B.A., and Head of M.A.
+He is the editor of Origins of the Cult of the Virgin Mary (Continuum, 2008) and the Oxford Handbook of Mary (OUP, 2019).
+He has written several articles on Mary in the New Testament and Marian apparitions as well as a monograph: Our Lady of the Nations: Apparitions of Mary in 20th-Century Catholic Europe (OUP, 2016).
 He was asked in the mid-1990s to edit a new volume of Henry Bettenson’s collection, Documents of the Christian Church (OUP, 1999, 2011).
 He is married to Natalie.

-Kevin Alban studied history at Oxford and theology in Rome and London.
-He holds a doctorate in Church History.
-He is a member of the Carmelite Order and has served as General Secretary and General Bursar.
-He is currently Prior Provincial of the British Province.
-He teaches Mariology in London and Church History in Oxford.
+Kevin Alban, who died on the 4th May 2021, studied history at Oxford and theology in Rome and London.
+He held a doctorate in Church History.
+He was a member of the Carmelite Order and served as General Secretary and General Bursar.
+He was also Prior Provincial of the British Province.
+He taught Mariology in London and Church History in Oxford.

 Natalie Maunder - Website Administrator & Social Network Co-ordinator

-Natalie Maunder is a tutor for the Catholic Certificate in Religious Studies Online which is based at Liverpool Hope University.
+Natalie Maunder was a tutor for the Catholic Certificate in Religious Studies.
 She has an MA in Theology and Public Life, she is also a trustee of the fifteenth century Chapel of Our Lady of the Crag, Knaresborough.
 Natalie is married to Chris Maunder.

 Dr. Jacob Phillips - Conference Officer